 Ouachita National Forest

-Trail Information: Allow 4 to 10 hours per loop if you are hiking.
+Trail Information: Travel time one-way is 2 to 4 days.
 The trail is unsurfaced and marked with white triangles.

 Details mentioned in this article were accurate at the time of publication